Ard3ny/ard3ny.github.io/_posts/2024-01-04-Access-your-jellyfin-from-anywhere-with-tailscale-and-external-vps.md

 #### Buy/Use an existing domain
-Use cloudflare or some other domain provider and buy something cheap for few USD/year.
+Use cloudflare or some other domain provider and buy something cheap for few $/year.
 If you already own a domain, just use that.
 In the end we only need one A record.

 ## How to
 ### Buy/setup VPS and open necessary ports

-I'm not going to go through everthing with you, but when you choose the best deal for you, the process is very simular.
+I'm not going to go through everything with you, but when you choose the best deal for you, the process is very similar.
 Register -> Choose VPS package deal -> Run

 After that we need to open some ports